 If however, a student suffers from regular headaches or requires regular painkillers for a medical condition, medication can be prescribed by a doctor to be administered in UTC.
-In exceptional circumstances none prescription painkillers may be allowed but only after consultation and review with the parent, medical professional and the Pastoral Team and on completion and agreement of an Independent Healthcare Plan.
+In exceptional circumstances none prescription painkillers may be allowed but only after consultation and review with the parent, medical professional and the Pastoral Team and on completion and agreement of an 'Parental Agreement for Setting to Administer Medicine'.